-We draw attention to Note 1 of the financial statements, which indicates the certainty of future profitability and availability of sources of additional financing cannot be assured at this time and accordingly, these material uncertainties cast significant doubt about the Company's ability to continue as a going concern.
-As stated in Note 1, the consolidated financial statements do not include adjustments to the carrying values and classifications of recorded assets, liabilities, related revenues, and expenses that would be necessary should the Company be unable to continue as a going concern and those adjustments may be material.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the certainty of future profitability and availability of sources of additional financing cannot be assured.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.